GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 ### Show support for the API

-Planning to use the Badging API on your site?
+Planning to use the App Badging API on your site?
 Your public support helps the Chrome team to prioritize features, and shows other browser vendors how critical it is to support them.